How to Become a Surgical Technologist in Alabama

 To take the National Board of Surgical Technology and Surgical Assisting (NBSTSA) exam to become a certified surgical technologist (CST), you must first take a formal surgical technology program that is accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
 In Alabama, eight colleges offer programs that are CAAHEP accredited, and seven offer ABHES-accredited programs.
 Below, you will find information about some of these programs.

-- Southern Union State Community College.
+Southern Union State Community College.
 The Opelika campus of Southern Union State Community College offers both an Occupational Certificate in Surgical Operating Room Technology and an Associate in Applied Science (AAS) Degree in Technology.
 There is limited space in this program, but applications are accepted until all spots are filled.
-Students are advised to complete the general education courses prior to applying to the program.
+Students are advised to complete the general education courses before applying to the program.
 The certificate program can be completed in three semesters (between 36-49 credit hours), and the AAS degree can be completed in five semesters (between 64-73 credit hours).
 You must meet all the general admission requirements for Southern Union as well as meet the surgical technology program admission requirements.
 These requirements include:

 - Attending a Health Sciences Information Session